broma-arma/BromA-A3-Framework-Mark3/README.md

 4. NEEDS TO BE REWRITTEN
 -
-	- [ ] Make players register their IDs in the server and keep a tab
 	- [ ] Abstract all plugins using defines and postinits
-	- [ ] Make objectives happen not in the editor as triggers, but rather as spawned checks for the objective
+	- [x] Make objectives happen not in the editor as triggers, but rather as spawned checks for the objective

-	- [ ] API will be loaded using cfgFunctions, plugins will be used with a custom class for better metadata support
+	- [x] API will be loaded using cfgFunctions, plugins will be used with a custom class for better metadata support
 	- [ ] Smaller network footprint, leave some variable declarations that are client-side up to the client

 5. CHANGELOG